FaridBF/HRNet/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) is a source code editor used by developers to improve productivity and efficiency during software development.
 - [JSDoc](https://jsdoc.app/) is a tool that allows you to generate documentation from JavaScript code.
 It uses special documentation comments in the source code to generate HTML documentation pages or JSON files.
-- [Notion](https://www.notion.so/) is a project management and note-taking tool that allows users to collaborate on projects and integrate them with other tools such as Trello, Kanban, etc...
+- [Notion](https://www.notion.so/) is a project management and note-taking tool that allows users to collaborate on projects and integrate them with other tools such as Trello, Kanban etc...
 - [Les Hooks](https://fr.reactjs.org/docs/hooks-state.html) provide the ability to use local state and other React features without having to write classes (available since React 16.8).